ElektraInitiative/libelektra/doc/decisions/logging.md

 ## Assumptions

 - run-time problems are checked via assertions, not logged
 - opinions about if logging should be to stderr or files differ
 - filtering with grep is not enough
+- per default there should be no output, even with ELEKTRA_LOGGING=ON (You need to change filtering to get output)
-- performance is not so important (thus it is usually turned off anyway)
+- performance is not so important (because logging is usually turned off anyway)

 ## Considered Alternatives